DKISTDC/dkist/docs/tutorial/2_search_and_asdf_download.md

 ---
 # Searching for DKIST Datasets

-In this session we will cover how to search for DKIST datasets available at the DKIST Data Center.
+In this section we will cover how to search for DKIST datasets available at the DKIST Data Center.
 In DKIST data parlance, a "dataset" is the smallest unit of data that is searchable from the data centre, and represents a single observation from a single instrument at a single pass band.

 Each dataset comprises a number of different files: